• Skip to primary navigation

 poking a potato with a fork on a black board

-• Microwave on high about 2 to 2 ½ minutes per potato flipping over halfway through.
-This can vary some with the strength of your microwave and the size of potatoes.
-DO NOT over microwave.
+• Give them a nice brush of olive oil.
+Sprinkle with coarse salt and pepper.
+I use my 7:2:2 seasoning that also adds some garlic.
+Microwave on high for 2 to 2 ½ minutes per potato, flipping halfway through.
+This can vary some with the strength of your microwave and the size of the potatoes.
+DO NOT overcook in the microwave.

 brushing potatoes with oil

-• Then transfer to grill over direct heat.
+• Transfer the potatoes to the grill over direct heat.
 Flip every 4-5 minutes.
-Grill until the outside is nicely brown and an internal temp of about 210°.
-Total grill time 12-14 minutes.
+Grill until the outside is nicely brown and an internal temp of 200° to 210°—total grill time 12-14 minutes.

 placing potatoes on the grill